 Stan brings a wealth of insight and has a unique talent of being able to engage with ‘lived experience’ and service providers alike.
 He has a proven track record of holding audience’s captive with a mix of hard-hitting facts and tongue in cheek humour.

 Shamini Gnani and Gillian Samuel will talk about how they use skills in community engagement and lived experience to connect with migrant/ ethnic minority communities; they will discuss how this can develop into trusting relationships and a sense of harmony, so that working in partnership and public involvement easily follow. and how this can lead to creative co-produced research.

 Gillian Samuel coordinates public involvement across the NIHR SPHR Public Mental Health Programme and her role extends into Peer research, where she brings her own lived experience into the heart of specific projects, co-designing and co-producing, often using creative methods to deliver.
 Amongst other positions, Gillian worked as service manager for Mind in Harrow where she became the lead on equality and diversity.
 She was also chair of Loud and Clear Mental Health Advocacy Service and has been a trainer in mental health with Impact Social Care.

-Shamini Gnani is a senior clinical teaching fellow at Imperial College London and a consultant in public health medicine, working in primary care organisations and health authorities.
+Shamini Gnani is a senior clinical teaching fellow at Imperial College London and honorary public health doctor and GP, working in primary care organisations and health authorities.
 Her research interests are in primary care, mental health, urgent care, quality improvement and health inequalities at a national and international level.

 This session will be recorded and made publicly available after the event as a training resource on NIHR Research Schools’ websites and social media.
 If you register for the event you will agree with its recording.
 If you have any questions, please reach out via SPCR@keele.ac.uk.